Confirmed coronavirus cases are rising in 40 of 50 states

 The surge has been blamed in part on Americans not covering their faces or following other social distancing rules as states lifted their lockdowns over the past few weeks.
 Fauci warned that if people don’t start complying, “we’re going to be in some serious difficulty.”

-The U.S. recorded 50,700 new confirmed cases, according to a tally kept by Johns Hopkins University.
+The U.S. recorded 51,200 new confirmed cases Wednesday, according to a tally kept by Johns Hopkins University.
 That represents a doubling of the daily total over the past month and is higher even than what the country witnessed during the most lethal phase of the crisis in April and May, when the New York metropolitan area was easily the worst hot spot in the U.S.

 All but 10 states are showing an upswing in newly reported cases over the past 14 days, according to data compiled by the volunteer COVID Tracking Project.
 The outbreaks are most severe in Arizona, Texas and Florida, which together with California have reclosed or otherwise clamped back down on bars, restaurants and movie theaters over the past week or so.